leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Tools

 - From now on we need to talk about internal and external (MCP) tools.
-Both are automatically converted to `CatTool` and made available to the agents via `await self.list_tools()`.
+Both are automatically converted to `Tool` and made available to the agents via `await self.list_tools()`.
 - Tools can now accept multiple arguments, positional and keyword, thanks to the implemntation provided by Emanuele Morrone (@pingdred)
-- Tool output can be a string, but now we allow also custom data structures and files via CatToolOutput (Yet TODO).
+- Tool output can be a string, but now we allow also custom data structures and files via ToolOutput (Yet TODO).
 Tools will be able to return images, audio, files and resources of any kind - even UI pieces.

 ## Auth